-Lots of people say pregnant women need to eat for two.
-In actual fact, you probably won’t need to eat much more until the second or third trimesters of your pregnancy.
-By that stage, it’ll just be an extra 200-300 calories, depending on your needs – that’s basically an extra slice of toast and a smoothie.
+It may be a cliché that pregnant women need to “eat for two,” but in actual fact, you probably won’t need to eat much more than usual until the second or third trimester.
+Even then, you'll probably only need an extra 200-300 calories – that’s basically an extra slice of toast and a smoothie.

-It’s important to keep your mealtimes regular during pregnancy, so that your body doesn’t run low on energy throughout the day.
-Always start the day with breakfast and try to make the effort to eat properly at other mealtimes too.
+It’s important to keep regular mealtimes during pregnancy, so you won’t run out of energy during the day.
+It's a good idea to always start the day with a healthy breakfast, and try to eat properly at other mealtimes too.

-If you are nauseous during early pregnancy, try to make sure that the meals you are able to eat are good quality and nourishing.
-You might find it helps to have smaller meals but more often.
-Eating small, healthy meals also helps later on in pregnancy when you can quickly feel very full or if you suffer from heartburn.
+If you feel sick during early pregnancy, try to make sure that the meals you are able to eat are good quality and nourishing.
+You might find it helps to have smaller meals more often.
+Eating small, healthy meals also helps later on in pregnancy when you might find yourself quickly feeling very full or suffering from heartburn.

 All the good things

-A variety of foods will give you and your baby lots of different, valuable nutrients.
-The foods that make up a healthy pregnancy diet are:
+Eating a variety of foods is the best way to give both you and your baby lots of different, valuable nutrients.
+The building blocks of a healthy pregnancy diet are: